zacharysgoldberg/zacharysgoldberg/README.md

 I come from a non-technical background where I spent most of my time in college studying for a career in federal law enforcement.
 However, after taking a class in MATLAB and another in Machine Learning with MATLAB late in my education, I discovered my passion for programming  and computer science.
 Upon graduating, I decided to make a career shift into development and have never looked back.

 ## Interests
-I’m interested in collaborating/contribtuting to anything related to backend/or cloud related.
+I’m interested in collaborating/contribtuting to anything backend/or cloud related.

 Outside of development, I spend most of my time with my two-year-old son and Wife.
 I'm also an active member of the DAV (Disabled American Veterans) association.